dime-wb-trainings/GitHub-rrf-24/README.md

 ### 2. Set Up Locally

 1. Go to your new personal repository on GitHub.`https://github.com/your-username/GitHub-rrf-24-yourname`
-2. Click the green "Code" button and select **Open with GitHub Desktop** or copy the URL to clone the repository to your local machine.
+2. Click the green "Code" button and select **Open with GitHub Desktop**
 3. Follow the prompts to clone the repository locally and ensure it is set up for the rest of the training.

 ![](img/clone_import.png)